Ben-Jacks0n/Balls/README.md

 ```

 ## Conclusion
-This is a practice project for better understanding the consept of godot.
-Ive learned alot from this little project alone from Nodes, signals, grups to prefabs and how to attach scripts.
-Ofcouse there is still alot to learn and alot to be done like making a point system etc. Although I have some concerns with the 2D physics when calculated is not accurate and the coordinate system is backwards. plus y is down and minus y is up.
-Hopefullu I can learn to overcome this and master it in future projects.
+This is a practice project for better understanding the concept of godot.
+Ive learned alot from this little project alone from Nodes, signals, groups to prefabs and how to attach scripts.
+Of Course there is still a lot to learn and a lot to be done like making a point system etc. Although I have some concerns with the 2D physics when calculated is not accurate and the coordinate system is backwards. plus y is down and minus y is up.
+Hopefully I can learn to overcome this and master it in future projects.